LucianSpitzner/plasmetheus/docs/source/results.rst

    'phaseAbs':
       absorption for every vertical slice of columns

-   'allAbs':
+   'allTau':
-      absorption for every column (A lot of data!)
+      Optical depth for every column (A lot of data!)